OPPORTUNITIES

 The importance of remote access to veterinarians greatly increased and we view this as an emerging area to meet the needs of underserved areas.

-• Identify and train Subject Matter Experts in mass depopulation, disposal, disinfection, and composting of domestic livestock providing feasibility demonstration sites and facilities.
+• Identify and train Subject Matter Experts in mass depopulation, disposal, disinfection, and composting of domestic livestock providing educational opportunities in the form of demonstration sites, training sessions and table top exercises.

-• Telemedicine and Augmented Reality: Development, Training, and Opportunities for food animal veterinarians.
+• Telemedicine and Augmented Reality: Development, Training, and Opportunities as well as limitations for food animal veterinarians’ utilization across the Commonwealth.

 There continues to be a need to conduct specific research for new and emerging issues facing livestock producers of lamb, sheep, goat, swine and poultry.